GTAmodding/gta3script-specs/SPECIFICATION.md

  + *LVAR_FLOAT_OPT*
  + *VAR_TEXT_LABEL_OPT*
  + *LVAR_TEXT_LABEL_OPT*
- + *NUMERIC_OPT*
+ + *INPUT_OPT*

 Such parameters are always trailing parameters.

-The *NUMERIC_OPT parameter* accepts an argument only if it is an integer literal, floating-point literal, or identifier referencing a variable of integer or floating-point type.
+The *INPUT_OPT parameter* accepts an argument only if it is an integer literal, floating-point literal, or identifier referencing a variable of integer, floating-point or text label type.

 Command Selectors
 ------------------------